Marta44/to-press2019/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - [W3C Markup Validation Service](https://validator.w3.org/)

 - This website has been tested across the main browsers (Chrome, Opera, Safari, Internet Explorer, Microsoft Edge, Mozilla FireFox).
-On Internet Explorer I have identified an issue as on the "Home page" the hero-images were displayed in an unique vertical column in the middle of the screen both on large or smaller windows width.
-Seemed that Bootstrap grid system wasn't supported by Internet Explorer.
-I tried to add d-flex class to the container and in this way the 4 images are displayed on the same row but are overlapped.
-I couldn't solve this bug and after asking help to the tutors at Code Institute they told me it is an obsolete browser so I left this issue unsolved.
+On Internet Explorer I have identified an issue on the "Home page".
+The hero-images were displayed in an unique vertical column in the middle of the screen both on large or smaller windows width.
+It seemed that Bootstrap grid system wasn't supported by Internet Explorer.
+I tried to add d-flex class to the container and in this way the 4 images are displayed on the same row but are now overlapped.
+I was unable to solve this bug independently, I asked to a tutor at Code Institute for support, they informed me that Internet Explorer is now an obsolete browser therefore the decision was made to leave this issue unsolved.
 The other problem on Internet Explorer was that on "Customize page" the Bootstrap cards images were stretched in vertical and the call to action button was overlapping the cards' content.
-I fixed this problem adding in the style the height property 'fit-content' to the card's image.
+I fixed this problem adding in the style the height property 'fit-content' to the card- image-top.
 I also added img-fluid class to the card's images.
-Also on Safari I have found out that the personalization images were stretching in vertical so I uploaded the images in a smaller format and set the max:height at 100%.
+Also on Safari I have found out that the personalization images were stretching in vertical so I uploaded the images in a smaller format keeping their aspect ratio and setting the max:height at 100%.
+I have tested again on my iphone7 and the images are now displayed correctly.
 - I've checked its responsiveness on all the emulated devices provided by Chrome Developer Tools and on my phone an iphone 7.

 ### Testing user stories
 1. As a **First Time Visitor** of the website I want to learn more about the artists, their mission and what they do.
 The common path is: starting from the "Home page", read the mission and press the call to action button "read more about us" to dive into the information of the artists in the "About us page" and see their activities and facilities.
 Usually a first time visitor wants to explore the gallery of artworks to evaluate the quality and is here that he/she decides if is interested or not in purchasing.
 The user can view and find easily all the pages thanks to a clear, linear and labelled navigation bar.
 I set an active class to every navigation item.
-Clicking on the navigation label the user can understand better which page it is because the label changes color into black.
+Clicking on the navigation label the user can understand better which page it is because the label is bold and changes color into black.
 Moreover the shadow hover transition in the navigation bar helps the users to understand on which label they are hovering the mouse.
 From every page pressing on the logo in the navigation bar the user can go back to the home page.
 The first time visitor can choose the preferred language by clicking the buttons EN-ITA in the navbar.
 ![Navigation bar](/assets/images/Screenshot-navbar-min.png "Clear labelled navigation bar")
 2. As a **Returning Visitor** I am interested to buy an artwork that I have previously viewed on the "Gallery page" so clicking on "Contact us" I can fill the contact form.
 Another way to contact the artists is through the social media icons links in the footer.
 The third way is to download their brochure and here there are their contact information: phone number and email address.